 *A pecuniary externality happens when the consumption of something raises others’ costs of getting the same good or the same kind of good.
 There are two ways to think about pecuniary externalities:

 - If I eat a piece of pizza, the cost for someone else to eat that same piece of pizza rises to infinity because it becomes impossible for them to also eat it.
 This is the usual way to define rivalrousness when discussing “private goods”, but economists usually define the term as a negative externality when discussing “common goods” (AKA “the tragedy of the commons”).

 - Another way to look at it is the additional cost of consumption when there is an upward-sloping supply curve.
 When I eat a piece of pizza, I raise the overall cost of pizza a tiny bit for everyone else by shifting total demand a tiny bit up the supply curve.
 This is the usual way to define a pecuniary externality.

 **If nobody even knows what you are thinking about, then they cannot exclude you from your thoughts and so your freedom of thought is both nonrival and non-excludable from yourself.
 That sounds like the definition of a public good, but your private thoughts aren’t public goods for the public at large because you can easily exclude the public from your thoughts.
 Even though your own private thoughts are nonrival and non-excludable from yourself, they aren’t public goods because you aren’t the public.

 ***There can be an indirect reason to restrict a nonrival freedom if some other rivalrous good can be extorted away from someone.
 Kidnapping is an example.
-Freedom-restriction for extortion is uncommon in democratic societies, but it does happen sometimes.
+Freedom-restriction for extortion has been fairly common in some societies.